-'Cleanup Time': Pro-China lawmaker targets Hong Kong's Lennon Walls
+Imagine no Lennon Walls: pro-China groups to erase HK graffiti

 China says it is committed to the “one country, two systems” arrangement and denies interfering.
 It has accused foreign powers, particularly the United States and Britain, of fomenting the unrest and told them to mind their own business.

-Reporting by Jorge Silva and Twinnie Siu; Writing by Nick Macfie, Editing by William Maclean
+Writing by Nick Macfie, Editing by William Maclean and Clarence Fernandez